 All of our scientific achievements and discoveries since the 30s have led to this conclusion: If you were to take Thor’s hammer and break any piece of matter- from a brick to a person as thick as a brick (you know who I’m talking about) – and continue to break it into smaller and smaller things, you’ll end up with the same set of particles.
 These particles are called fundamental particles and all matter in the universe in its entirety stems from these fundamental particles.
 Let that sink in for a moment.
 Everything that you have ever touched or seen or eaten is just a different arrangement of a handful of particles.
 From spiders to clowns.
 Everything.
 I’ll wait while you gather the blown-away pieces of your mind (which, by the way, is also made of these same particles.)

 So yes.
 Fundamental particles.
 They can be categorized into two types: Quarks and Leptons.
 Each of these types has six corresponding particles.
 Here’s a neat little infographic, showing the classification:

-SInce I’d be focusing on neutrinos, here’s a short introduction: They were considered to be massless particles (keep reading), are extremly small and electrically neutral.
+Since I’d be focusing on neutrinos, here’s a short introduction: They were considered to be massless particles (keep reading), are extremely small and electrically neutral.

 Apart from these elementary particles there are also four fundamental forces.
 These comprise of the familiar electromagnetic force and gravitational force, and the not-so-familiar strong force and weak force.
 All of this, the particles and the forces are bundled neatly in a model called the Standard Model.
 Overall, the Standard Model gives a pretty good approximation of the world around us.
 Of course, it does leave some unanswered questions about things like dark matter and dark energy but we’ll leave that for another blog post.